Tab Button

 Upgrade plan

-With the free account, you’ll be connected to the fastest server for your location.
+With the free account, you’ll be connected to the fastest server for your location with limited options for switching servers.
 To choose a location yourself, you need to upgrade to a paid plan.
 In addition to being able to choose a connection location, with a paid plan you’ll get access to other premium Proton VPN features and Proton’s services.
 Learn more about Proton’s plans.

 To view and select a plan: